SloneBone/CodeSummary_LiveProject/README.md

 2. Creating entity Model and CRUD pages
 3. Styling CRUD Pages
 <h1>Designing the About page</h1>
 For this story, I was assigned the task of designing the About page for the Vertigo Theatre web application.
 I utilized Bootstrap cards to display the pictures and names of the Ensemble for a clean look.
 I also utilized varying Bootstrap column sizes to ensure proper format for different screen sizes.
+During this project it was imperitive to adhere to the defined naming convention for custom CSS classes and to also not override any Bootstrap classes.